Allan’s Mission Critical SQL Server Book Ordering Information and FAQ

 8. Will there be a physical/print version of the book?

 I would love to be able to offer one.
 Once the book is complete and I know a page count, I may reconsider a print version if it is possible and the cost will not be astronomical.
 Stay tuned.

 9. What is an updated content subscription and why are you offering one?

 Books are like snapshots: they are a moment frozen in time.
 Updating them is difficult and usually there is a long time between releases.
 A lot can change in a few months, a year, two years.What I’ve decided to do to combat that is to offer a subscription where you will get all the updated content as it is finished.
-As an example, the First Edition of Mission Critical SQL Server will have some content around Windows Server 2012 R2 and SQL Server 2014.
-The next edition would logically have more, but do you want to wait years for it?
-No. This is why offering content over time works well.
+For example, once SQL Sever 2016 and Windows Server 2016 are released, those updates could be incorporated before doing a major edition of the book which would be a year or two out.
+This gets you newer content quicker – if you want it.

 Also, since the release cadence is changing for the Microsoft server products, traditional publishing just may not be possible for specific versions.
 By the time you’re done writing it, it’s obsolete.
 I want to have a good foundation to build upon and just extend it.
 Hope that makes sense.